Updated: January 26, 2026

 Photo by Jessie McCall on Unsplash

 If you perform live, your tour or gig page is a crucial section.
-Use a clean layout to display upcoming shows, including the venue name, date, time, and ticket link.
+Use a clean layout to display upcoming shows, including the city, state, venue name, date, time, and ticket link.
 If you have past performances that are noteworthy, consider adding a section for highlights or reviews.
-Keep this page updated regularly to avoid confusion and keep fans engaged.
+Keep this page updated regularly to avoid confusion and keep your fans engaged.

 Contact: Make It Easy to Reach You